BIGJRA/BIGJRA.github.io/rejuv.md

 - Team Xen is all I care about.
 (Melia -2, Venam -2)

 Activate the fire crystal here, then return to the main dungeon through the cliffside.
-On the right side, you’ll find:
+On the right side, you'll find:

 ZCell 048: Valor Mountain (Fire)